ECE-4961-Capstone-Team-1-Spring-Fall-22/Autonomous-Crawlspace-Inspection-Robot/Navigation/Software/Croomba-ROS-HectorSLAM Setup/README.md

 roslaunch rplidar_ros rplidar.launch

-Now, open a new command terminal for the following commands:
+### Open a new command terminal for the following commands:

 cd catkin_ws